 Financial innovation has been vigorously debated since the financial crisis of 2008.
 The Center for Financial Innovation (CFI) takes a comprehensive and objective look at the history of financial innovation, providing a central location for scholars, practitioners, media, and the general public to explore the many innovations that serve as the foundation for our global financial system.
 The Center will provide data, video interviews, and an Encyclopedia of Financial Innovation through the Center's website, which is currently in development.

 Formerly named the Center for Financial Markets, and established in 1998 as the Center for Law and Financial Markets, the CFI has evolved from the vision of John A. (Jack) Wing, a financial and educational innovator in his own right.
-Jack Wing served as Chairman of Chicago Corp, of ABN AMRO Inc., Trustee of IIT, and the first Director of the Center for Law and Financial Markets.
+Jack Wing served as Chairman of Chicago Corp, of ABN AMRO Inc., Trustee of Illinois Tech, and the first Director of the Center for Law and Financial Markets.

 The Center for Strategic Competitiveness

-The Center for Strategic Competitiveness develops global partnerships to enhance innovation and creativity, and is the foundation for IIT Stuart’s strategically competitive curriculum.
+The Center for Strategic Competitiveness develops global partnerships to enhance innovation and creativity, and is the foundation for Stuart’s strategically competitive curriculum.
 The Center’s mission is to develop Strategic Competitiveness into an approach to business that will enhance the ability of individuals, organizations, and governmental units to be proactive and innovative in addressing global market challenges in the next economy.
 In 2014, the Center for Sustainable Enterprise became part of the Center for Strategic Competitiveness, creating opportunities to implement practical and equitable business strategies that advance ecological sustainability, while fostering our current and future economic viability.

 The Center for Strategic Finance focuses on strategy in financial markets as a new discipline, building upon theoretical concepts drawn from traditional finance, strategic management, game theory, and computer science.
 CSF fellows are asking new questions about financial markets in light of the quantification (and automation) of trading, execution, and risk management strategies.
 They are developing new theories that are shaping the future of finance.
 There is no better place to study strategic finance than Chicago, which is a primary location for the research and development of strategies in financial markets.